COVID vaccine may cause allergic reaction | DW | 11.12.2020

 Tell them about your allergies

-There are many forms of allergic reactions, aside from those extreme, life-threatening ones.
-Patients can develop a rash on the skin, or it can become difficult for them to breath, or the face and tongue can swell.
+There are many forms of allergic reactions, aside from the extreme, life-threatening ones.
+Patients can develop a skin rash, or it can become difficult for them to breathe, or the face and tongue can swell.

-Authorities in the UK are advising people with existing and known allergies to make that clear before they even go to get vaccinated.
+Authorities in the UK advise people with existing and known allergies to make that clear before they even go to get vaccinated.

 That's especially the case for people who carry an adrenalin "autoinjector" pen, as was the case with the two NHS staff, who experienced a reaction.